Anger tells us we need to take action to put something right. It gives us strength and energy, and motivates us to act.

 People who tend to turn anger inwards may harm themselves as a way of coping with the intense feelings they have.
 Young people are most likely to self harm.

 Some people see anger and aggression as the same thing.
 In fact, anger is an emotion that we feel while aggression is how some of us behave when we feel angry.

 Not everyone who feels angry is aggressive, and not everyone who acts aggressively is angry.
 Sometimes people behave aggressively because they feel afraid or threatened.

-Read more about anxiety, fear and controlling your anger
+Read more about anxiety, fear and controlling your anger.

 Alcohol and some illegal drugs can make people act more aggressively.

-How to handle anger better
+How can I handle my anger better?